google/WebFundamentals/src/content/en/showcase/2016/service-worker-perf.md

 ga('set', 'dimension1', getServiceWorkerStatus());
 </pre>

 Once set, this value gets sent with all subsequent hits for the current pageload.
-If the user load the page again later, a new value will likely be returned from the `getServiceWorkerStatus` function, and that value will be set on the tracker object.
+If the user loads the page again later, a new value will likely be returned from the `getServiceWorkerStatus()` function, and that value will be set on the tracker object.

 A quick note on code clarity and readability: since other people looking at this code may not know what `dimension1` refers to, it's always best to create a variable that maps meaningful dimension names to the values analytics.js will use.